Skip to main content

 The legislative intent was to prevent the emergence of a de facto genetic underclass, where individuals with a family history of conditions like Huntington’s disease, BRCA-related cancers, or heart disease would face higher costs for health coverage.
 Without GINA’s strictures, wellness programs could have become a primary vehicle for this form of discrimination.

 Employers could have structured programs to financially penalize employees who, for privacy reasons, refused to disclose their family medical history, or who disclosed a high-risk history.
-This would have created a coercive environment, forcing individuals to choose between their and affordable health care, the very scenario GINA was designed to prevent.
+This would have created a coercive environment, forcing individuals to choose between their genetic privacy and affordable health care, the very scenario GINA was designed to prevent.

 How Does the Law Interact with the ADA?

 The analysis is further complicated by the interplay between GINA and the Americans with Disabilities Act (ADA).
 The ADA permits employers to conduct voluntary medical examinations, including obtaining medical histories, as part of a wellness program.
-However, the EEOC has historically struggled to define the permissible scope of under the ADA, creating a landscape of regulatory uncertainty.
+However, the EEOC has historically struggled to define the permissible scope of financial incentives under the ADA, creating a landscape of regulatory uncertainty.

 GINA’s rule on incentives is, by contrast, unambiguous.
 It creates a bright-line rule ∞ no financial incentives for genetic information, period.
 This clarity has had a stabilizing effect, providing a clear boundary that wellness program administrators can design around.
 The EEOC’s opinion letters have reinforced that while the ADA’s rules on incentives for disability-related inquiries might be complex, GINA’s prohibition on incentives for genetic information is absolute.